BetterThanButter/ada_data_story/index.md

 As we can see, USA dominates in the dataset.
 Since the `climate change' is a very popular topic and we have also checked the distribution for other years we could be sure that **USA is presented the best in the dataset**

 Moving further we decided to check the geographical data more precisely.
-We ploted the distribution of the States where people work or in case there work place in empty on WikiData we used place of birth.
+We ploted the distribution of the States where people work or in case their work place in empty on WikiData we used place of birth.
 Inside-US geogaphical distribution is concentrated in Distric of Columbia - there Washington is located.

 {% include initial_analysis/states_distribution_climate_change_2008.html %}